phundament/app/docs/51-vagrant-docker.md

     cp .env-dist .env

-### Run

-After initialization and setup you can bring up the containers:

-    vagrant up --no-parallel

 ### Setup

 Get the `vendor` folder for development

+    vagrant up db
     vagrant docker-run web -- composer install --prefer-dist

+> Note!
+We manually start the `db` container since it's linked from the `web` container.

+### Run

+After initialization and setup you can bring up the containers

+    vagrant up --no-parallel

 Now, you're ready to access the application under